saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-23-saltstack-cli-custom-execution-module.md

 ```

-We use this dictionary to check what execution module we should use in order to pass a command to the proxy minion.
+We use this dictionary to check what execution module we should use in order to send a command to the proxy minion.

-In this function, we want to be able to pass a command to a NAPALM, Netmiko or Junos proxy minion.
+In this function, we want to be able to send a command to a NAPALM, Netmiko or Junos proxy minion.
 The following makes that possible:

 ```python
 device_output = __salt__[send_command[proxytype]](command)